MarcelloPercoco/keepalived/Readme.md

 Simple image with keepalived built from source, based on alpine 3.20

-link your config filein /usr/local/etc/keeplived.conf
+link your config file in /usr/local/etc/keeplived.conf